collectionsasdata/collectionsasdata.github.io/textmining.md

 ### Common tools used for text mining

-Most people who do text mining are using scripting languages like python or R.
+Most people who do text mining are using scripting languages like Python or R.

 Beyond that, there are a few other tools, useful for analysis and teaching like:

 * [Voyant](http://voyant-tools.org/)
 * [AntConc](http://www.laurenceanthony.net/software/antconc/) - (See also Heather Froelich’s AntConc lesson on [Programming Historian](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc))
 * [Topic Modeling Tool](https://github.com/senderle/topic-modeling-tool)